Family devotions are critical to our day-to-day family life.

 8. Little Blessings – I can’t even tell you how precious these books are to us.
 My girls love the whimsical pictures, the happy children, the colorful pages and the endearing wording used in the Little Blessings books.
 Here is a devotional that you can use with your preschoolers that I know you and your children will love!
 As my girls have grown, we still go back to these and read them together.
 They are thoughtful and full of great conversation starters.

 10. Just like any good read aloud, you need a journal. or a notebook.
 Something to write your thoughts in.
 My girls each have a journal that they can write in when they read God’s Word or when we do devotions.
 They are learning to write down their prayers, what God is doing in their life, what they are learning and what God is speaking to them.
-Journaling is a huge part of devotions that we must cultivate in our kids!
+Journaling is a beautiful part of devotions that we must cultivate in our kids.